Paap: Plot

 While nursing him back to health, Kaaya is attracted to Shiven, an exciting feeling she has never experienced before.
-Shiven too finds himself drawn to Kaya, a girl unlike any he has ever known.
-Kaya is caught in a dilemma for she has too long subdued her basic instincts and desires in her search for the 'ultimate truth'.
+Shiven too finds himself drawn to Kaaya, a girl unlike any he has ever known.
+Kaaya is caught in a dilemma, for she has too long subdued her basic instincts and desires in her search for the 'ultimate truth.'
 A sexual attraction is one that her conditioned mind sees as a sin (paap), but one she cannot deny.
-Shiven sees this dilemma and tries to show Kaya that there is a life out there which she has a full right to live.
-In the meantime, Kaya's father finds out about what has been going on under his roof and is furious with Shiven.
+Shiven sees this dilemma and tries to show Kaaya that there is a life out there for which she has a full right to live.
+In the meantime, Kaaya's father finds out about what has been going on under his roof and is furious with Shiven.
 He sees Shiven as a polluting influence upon his peaceful life, a man who has brought defiling things like pistols into their home.
-At this juncture, Shiven's past catches up with them and Mehra's men are close on his heels.
+At this juncture, Shiven's past catches up with them, and Mehra's men are close on his heels.

-After much chaos, finally, Shiven and Kaaya are shown reuniting with the passionate kiss in the climax.
+After much chaos, finally, Shiven and Kaaya are shown reuniting, with a passionate kiss.